Mien-Chie Hung

-He was elected as a member of the Taiwan's Academia Sinica in 2002.
+Education and career

-Hung received his bachelor's and master's degrees in Chemistry and biochemistry from National Taiwan University in Taipei, Taiwan.
+Hung received his bachelor's and master's degrees in chemistry and biochemistry from National Taiwan University in Taipei, Taiwan.
 In 1983, Hung earned his PhD degree in biochemistry from Brandeis University, in the United States.

-In 1984, he worked at Massachusetts Institute of Technology, under the supervision of world-renowned molecular biologist, Dr. Robert A. Weinberg.
+In 1984, he worked at the Massachusetts Institute of Technology under the supervision of Robert A. Weinberg.

+Hung joined the MD Anderson Cancer Center in 1986, and held the Hubert L. and Olive Stringer Endowed Professorship from 1996 to 2000, when he was named director of the Breast Cancer Basic Research Program and the Ruth Legett Jones Distinguished Chair.

 In 2006, Hung became the honorary director of Center for Molecular Medicine of China Medical University Hospital and a distinguished professor.

-In 2019, Hung will become the president of China Medical University, Taichung, Taiwan.
+In February 2019, Hung retired from MD Anderson to became the president of China Medical University, Taichung, Taiwan.

+He is a fellow of The World Academy of Sciences, and was elected as a member of the Taiwan's Academia Sinica in 2002.